MicrosoftDocs/azure-docs/articles/devtest-lab/devtest-lab-create-formulas.md

     ![Base list](./media/devtest-lab-manage-formulas/base-list.png)
 7. On the **Create formula** blade, specify the following values:

    * **Formula name** - Enter a name for your formula.
-This value will be displayed in the list of base images when you create a VM.
-The name is validated as you type it, and if not valid, a message will indicate the requirements for a valid name.
+This value is displayed in the list of base images when you create a VM.
+The name is validated as you type it, and if not valid, a message indicates the requirements for a valid name.
    * **Description** - Enter a meaningful description for your formula.
 This value is available from the formula's context menu when you create a VM.
-   * **User name** - Enter a user name that will be granted administrator privileges.
+   * **User name** - Enter a user name that is granted administrator privileges.
    * **Password** - Enter - or select from the dropdown - a value that is associated with the secret (password) that you want to use for the specified user.
    * **Image** - This field displays name of the base image you selected on the previous blade.
    * **Virtual machine size** - Select one of the predefined items that specify the processor cores, RAM size, and the hard drive size of the VM to create.